10 – Fly Into This Night

-There are certain artists that just simply defy being categorized within any certain musical genre.
+Certain artists defy being categorized within any particular musical genre.
 Gino Vannelli stands clearly as an artist who has created his own genre of music.
-Gino Vannelli along with his brother Joe Vannelli were pioneers in the use of synthesizers in the early 1970’s.
-While many bands that had begun using synthesizers during that time period were progressive rock music based, the Vannelli brothers utilized the new technology in a jazz, rock, pop, and soul based style that spawned a completely original sound.
-However, at the heart of that sound was none other than a magnificent voice with an incredible vocal range that showcased a deep resonance at both the high and low registers.
+Gino Vannelli, along with his brother Joe Vannelli, were pioneers in the use of synthesizers in the early 1970s.
+While many bands that had begun using synthesizers during that time were progressive rock music based, the Vannelli brothers utilized the new technology in a jazz, rock, pop, and soul-based style that spawned a completely original sound.
+However, at the heart of that sound was a magnificent voice with an incredible vocal range that showcased a deep resonance at both the high and low registers.

-For the early part of his career, Gino Vannelli maintained a large cult following, However, in 1978, Gino Vannelli scored big with his hit single,“I Just Wanna Stop.”
-While the song “I Just Wanna Stop,” may have defined Gino Vannelli as a contemporary Adult pop artist to those who did not know his work, the man’s catalog distinguished him as an artist with a vast repertoire of original material that knew no stylistic musical boundaries.
-Like artists such as Steely Dan, and Frank Zappa, Gino Vannelli’s albums presented listeners with virtuoso musicianship, impeccable production and substantive material.
+For the early part of his career, Gino Vannelli maintained a large cult following.
+However, in 1978, Gino Vannelli scored big with his hit single, “I Just Wanna Stop.”
+While the song “I Just Wanna Stop” may have defined Gino Vannelli as a contemporary Adult pop artist to those who did not know his work, the man’s catalog distinguished him as an artist with a vast repertoire of original material that knew no stylistic musical boundaries.
+Like artists like Steely Dan and Frank Zappa, Gino Vannelli’s albums presented listeners with virtuoso musicianship, impeccable production, and substantive material.
 No one in popular music has ever sounded like Gino Vannelli.
-If you have never heard of him, we hope this Top 10 Gino Vannelli Songs list will serve as a great introduction to this very unique artist.
+If you have never heard of him, we hope this Top 10 Gino Vannelli Songs list will be a great introduction to this unique artist.

 # 10 – Fly Into This Night

-While Gino Vannelli’s album The Gist Of The Gemini contained no major hits, the album was heavily promoted in music magazines and various print ads when it was originally released in 1976.
+While Gino Vannelli’s album The Gist Of The Gemini contained no significant hits, it was heavily promoted in music magazines and various print ads when it was initially released in 1976.
 I saw a poster of the album hanging in Sam Goody’s record store in 1976.
-The cover art of the piano, and album title inspired me to take a chance on the record.
+The cover art of the piano and album title inspired me to take a chance on the record.
 I became a fan instantly.

 The album showcased Joe Vannelli’s brilliant synthesizer playing and production.
-“Fly Into This Night,” is the perfect song to start out our Top 10 Gino Vannelli Songs List.
-The power behind the track’s groove and progressive synthesizers licks, easily provide proof as to why we have included Gino Vannelli on our Classic Rock History site.
+“Fly Into This Night” is the perfect song to start our Top 10 Gino Vannelli Songs List.
+The power behind the track’s groove and progressive synthesizer licks quickly prove why we have included Gino Vannelli on our Classic Rock History site.
 One listen to Gino Vannelli’s vocals on the song’s chorus will convince anyone that this man could sing rock and roll in a style that could not be matched.

 # 9 – Black Cars

-Rock music in the early 1980’s became very keyboard oriented.
-The DX7 Synthesizer that was released by Yamaha became the most popular keyboard since the release of the Moog Synthesizer in the mid 1960’s.
-Gino and Joe Vannelli’s “Black Cars,” presented music fans with one of the most original and memorable synthesizer licks of the 1980s.
+Rock music in the early 1980s became very keyboard-oriented.
+The DX7 Synthesizer that Yamaha released became the most popular keyboard since the release of the Moog Synthesizer in the mid-1960s.
+Gino and Joe Vannelli’s “Black Cars” presented music fans with one of the most original and memorable synthesizer licks of the 1980s.
 Fans are rewarded with great music when new technology is used creatively, like the way Ross Vannelli utilized the Yamaha DX7.
 The song was released in 1984 on the Black Cars album.

 # 8 – Wild Horses

-Gino Vannelli’s “Wild Horses,” was in essence the follow-up to the successful “Black Cars,” single.
+Gino Vannelli’s “Wild Horses” was, in essence, the follow-up to the successful “Black Cars” single.
 The song was released three years later in 1987.
 The track was the first single from Gino Vannelli’s Big Dreamers Never Sleep album.
 The record was also Gino Vannelli’s first release for CBS Records.
-Although the song shares the same title as the Rolling Stones classic song,“Wild Horses,” it is a completely different song that bears no resembles to the Stones song.
+Although the song shares the same title as the Rolling Stones’ classic song, “Wild Horses,” it is an entirely different song that bears no resemblance to the Stones’ song.

 # 7 – People Gotta Move

-“People Gotta Move,” was the opening track to Gino Vannelli’s 1974 album Powerful People.
+“People Gotta Move” was the opening track to Gino Vannelli’s 1974 album Powerful People.
 The album was Gino Vannelli’s second release of his career.
-The song’s importance on this Top 10 Gino Vannelli Songs list lays in the fact that the song was Gino Vannelli’s first hit of his career.
-The song’s smoldering r&b jazz influenced groove that wrapped around Gino’s heartbreaking sultry vocals quickly turned heads as music fans began to ask “who’s that?”
+The song’s importance on this Top 10 Gino Vannelli Songs list is defined by the fact that the song was Gino Vannelli’s first hit.
+The song’s smoldering R&B jazz-influenced groove that wrapped around Gino’s heartbreaking sultry vocals quickly turned heads as music fans began to ask, “Who’s that?”

 # 6 – Mardi Gras

 The album A Pauper in Paradise was Gino Vannelli’s follow-up record to his 1976 A Gist of the Gemini album.
-The A Pauper in Paradise record was released in 1977 and stands as Gino’s fifth release of his career.
+The A Pauper in Paradise record was released in 1977 and is Gino’s fifth career release.
 The album is represented on our Top 10 Gino Vannelli Songs list with the opening track “Mardi Gras.”
-One listen to the track’s hard-edged production and passionate performance, will further confirm why ClassicRockHistory.com has chosen to write about this great artist.
+One listen to the track’s hard-edged production and passionate performance will further confirm why we have chosen to write about this great artist.
 The album was recorded at AIR Recording Studios and the legendary EMI Abbey Road Studios in London, England.

 # 4 – Living Inside Myself

-Gino Vannelli’s “Living Inside Myself,” is the first of two power ballads on our Top 10 Gino Vannelli Songs list.”
-Living Inside Myself,” and “I Just Wanna Stop,” were the singers most successful commercial songs of his career.
-The song “Living Inside Myself,” was released on the 1981 Nightwalker album.
-The song reached all the way to the Number 6 spot on the U.S. Billboard music charts.
-The album featured some of the best session players in the music business including Jimmy Haslip on bass, Ernie Watts on saxophone and Carlos Rios on guitar.
+Gino Vannelli’s “Living Inside Myself” is the first of two power ballads on our Top 10 Gino Vannelli Songs list.”
+Living Inside Myself” and “I Just Wanna Stop” were the singer’s most successful commercial songs of his career.
+The song “Living Inside Myself” was released on the 1981 Nightwalker album.
+The song reached to the Number 6 spot on the U.S. Billboard music charts.
+The album featured some of the best session players in the music business, including Jimmy Haslip on bass, Ernie Watts on saxophone, and Carlos Rios on guitar.

 # 4 – I Just Wanna Stop

-If there is one song that the general population would recognize from Gino Vannelli’s career it would be his monster hit “I Just Wanna Stop.”
-And that’s somewhat of a shame because the song really did not represent the body of work that Gino Vannelli had produced before the song was a hit.
-For some people it also classified Gino Vannelli as a balladeer.
+If there is one song that the general population would recognize from Gino Vannelli’s career, it would be his monster hit “I Just Wanna Stop.”
+And that’s somewhat of a shame because the song did not represent the body of work that Gino Vannelli had produced before the song was a hit.
+For some people, it also classified Gino Vannelli as a balladeer.

 It was an incorrect assumption based on a population that had not heard the rest of the magnificent Brother To Brother album.
 It was a great song with an incredible vocal and terrific verse and chorus, but the album it was released from was a phenomenal record.
-The song “I just Wanna Stop,” turned out to be Gino Vannelli’s most successful single release of his career.
+The song “I Just Wanna Stop” was Gino Vannelli’s most successful single release.
 The song reached the No.4 spot on the U.S. Billboard Hot 100 in 1978.

 # 3 – Love Of My Life